GenieFramework/Genie.jl/docs/src/tutorials/12--Advanced_Routing_Techniques.md

 Static routing works great for fixed URLs.
 But what if we have dynamic URLs, where the components map to information in the backend (like database IDs) and vary with each request?
 For example, how would we handle a URL like "/customers/57943/orders/458230", where 57943 is the customer id and 458230 is the order id.

 Such situations are handled through dynamic routing or route parameters.
 For the previous example, "/customers/57943/orders/458230", we can define a dynamic route as "/customers/:customer_id/orders/:order_id".
-Upon matching the request, the Router will unpack the values and expose them in the `@params` collection.
+Upon matching the request, the Router will unpack the values and expose them in the `params` collection.

 ### Example